Ready to Die: Background and recording

 When executive producer Sean "Puffy" Combs was fired from Uptown, Biggie's career hung in limbo, as the album was only partially completed.
 After a brief period dealing drugs in North Carolina, Biggie returned to the studio the following year on Combs' new Bad Boy Records label possessing "a smoother, more confident vocal tone" and completed the album.
-In this stage, the more commercial-sounding tracks of the album were recorded, including the album's singles.
+In this stage, the more commercial-sounding tracks were recorded, including the singles.
 Between the two stages, XXL writes that Biggie moved from writing his lyrics in notebooks to freestyling them from memory.

-The album was released with a cover depicting an infant resembling the artist, though sporting an afro, which pertains to the album's concept of the artist's life from birth to his death.
+The album was released with a cover depicting an infant resembling the artist, though sporting an afro, which pertains to the concept of the artist's life from birth to his death.
 It has been listed as among the best album covers in hip-hop.
+The New York Daily News suggested in 2011 that the baby on the cover was Keithroy Yearwood, then a high school student in the Bronx.
+Bad Boy Records could not confirm him as the subject.

-Regarding the album's title, Wallace said: "When I say I'm Ready to Die, people may be, like, 'Oh, he's on some killing himself shit.'
+Regarding the title, Wallace said: "When I say I'm Ready to Die, people may be, like, 'Oh, he's on some killing himself shit.'
 That's not what I meant.
 I meant that I was willing to go all out a hundred percent as far as the music was concerned.
-When I was hustlin', I was doing that shit every day-waking up, putting drugs in my pocket, and not even thinking about the police, stickup men, or my competition.
+When I was hustlin', I was doing that shit every day—waking up, putting drugs in my pocket, and not even thinking about the police, stickup men, or my competition.
 I was riskin' my life, so that meant I was ready to die."